Field note · Listing prep

 Furnished Palms Place resales: inventory surprises we catch before closing

 A furnished Palms Place unit can show beautifully on a Saturday tour and still close with disputes over wine fridges, wall-mounted TVs, or custom window treatments.
-This note explains how our listing team documents conveyance before MLS photos go live—so buyers are not negotiating furniture on the eve of closing.
+This note explains how our listing team documents conveyance before listing photos go live—so buyers are not negotiating furniture on the eve of closing.

-By Dr. Jan Duffy, Realtor, Listing Specialist & Team Leader for Palms Place · Updated 2026-05-20
+By Dr. Jan Duffy, Realtor, Listing Specialist, Team Leader & Palms Place Buyers Specialist · Updated 2026-08-20

 Sellers sometimes intend to remove personal art, replace mattresses, or swap TVs while buyers assume everything in photos conveys.
 We resolve that gap in remarks and exhibits before the first showing, not at final walkthrough.